Groestlcoin/ord/docs/src/guides/inscriptions.md

 Creating Inscription Content
 ----------------------------

-Sats can be inscribed with any kind of content, but the `ord` wallet only supports content types that can be displayed by the `ord` block explorer.
+Gros can be inscribed with any kind of content, but the `ord` wallet only supports content types that can be displayed by the `ord` block explorer.

 Additionally, inscriptions are included in transactions, so the larger the